 If University of Michigan-Flint seems like a school you want to apply to, click the heart button to save it to your college list.

-UMich Flint is located in the urban setting of Flint, Michigan, less than an hour from Detroit and Lansing.
+UMich Flint is located in the city of Flint, Michigan, less than an hour from Detroit and Lansing.

-If you want to see UMich Flint for yourself, plan a visit.
+If you are interested in seeing UMich Flint for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 475 and Interstate 69 to Flint, or book a flight to the nearest airport, Bishop International.

 You can also take a virtual campus tour to get a sense of what UMich Flint and Flint are like without leaving home.